wmcbrine/PDCurses/x11/README.md

 with sockets, to share data between the curses program and the child process created to manage the X stuff.

-When compiling your application, you need to include the \<curses.h\> or
+When compiling your application, you need to include the \<curses.h\>
-\<xcurses.h\> that comes with PDCurses.
+that comes with PDCurses.
 You also need to link your code with libXCurses.
 You may need to link with the following libraries under
 X11R5:

     Xaw Xmu Xt X11